APPLICATION TO GRADUATE STUDIES IN FRENCH

 Non-Native English Speakers

-- Graduation with a baccalaureate degree (or higher) earned in residence from an accredited English-medium U.S. college or university, or from a College or Institution in the United Kingdom, Australia, New Zealand, Ireland, English-Speaking provinces of Canada, or an English-speaking Caribbean country, with instruction conducted in English.
-This does not apply to degrees earned online.
+- Graduation with a baccalaureate degree (or higher) earned in residence from an accredited English-medium U.S. college or university or a college or university in the United Kingdom, Australia, New Zealand, Ireland, English-speaking province of Canada, or an English-speaking Caribbean country, with instruction conducted in English.
+Degrees earned online may not be used to verify English proficiency.
+Note: this option is not sufficient for employment as a Graduate Teaching Assistant.

 For further information about the graduate application process, please contact: